CassyBasil/CassyBasil-Bucket-List/README.md

 3. Years in service
     +  Determine whether a staff is due for retirement
 4. Number of staff in a unit
-    +    This determine whether to do employment
+    +    This determine whether to have new employees
-5.
+5. Area of Coverage
+   +    This accertain wether the staff due for retirement are relevant to the facility